ebd622/k8s-into/session_5.md

 In over time these yaml-s may become hard to manage.
 And this is where Helm comes in.

 ## What is Helm
 Helm is a package manager for Kubernetes.
 It is maintained by the [CNCF](https://cncf.io/) - in collaboration with  Microsoft,  Google,  [Bitnami](https://bitnami.com/) and the Helm contributor community.
+We can think of Helm as *apt*, *yum* or *Homebrew* for Kubernetes.

 Helm allows up to bring all yaml-files together and in what's called a ***Chart***.
 A chart can have a *name*, a *description* and a *version*.